29 Nov 2018

 Don’t regurgitate your CV.
 Instead, highlight three key strengths in relation to the role.

-Importantly, sending the same cover letter for every role smacks of a lack of rigor.
+Importantly, sending the same cover letter for every role smacks of a lack of rigour.
 You might think we won’t notice, but we will!
 Adapt your letter to reflect the unique requirements of the role, every time.

 Address your letter to the person leading the process.
 If you don’t know who that is, take the trouble to find out.
 “Dear Sir/Madam” or “To whom it may concern” won’t cut much ice with the individual who decides whether or not to progress your application.